 WHAT IS ROPE ACCESS?

-Rope access is a safe method of working at height, initially developed from techniques used in recreational rock climbing and caving, where ropes and associated equipment are used to gain access to the work place, and to be supported there.
-A twin rope system must be employed so that there is always a safety back up.
-Rope access technicians descend, ascend, and traverse ropes for access and work while suspended by their harness.
+Rope access is a safe method of working at height, initially developed from techniques used in recreational rock climbing and caving, where ropes and associated equipment are used to gain access to the workplace, and to be supported there.
+A twin rope system must always be employed to have a safety backup.
+Rope access technicians descend, ascend, and traverse ropes for access and work while suspended by their harnesses.
 The most common applications for modern rope access include inspection, surveying, maintenance, and construction on bridges, dams, wind turbines, towers, buildings, and industrial plants.

-Heads Up uses the YMCA adventure centre in Christchurch for rope access training.
-It is the biggest, highest (13 meters) and most realistic IRATA training venue in New Zealand.
-The vast facility can cater for large courses and offers realistic scenarios for New Zealand rope access.
-Located close to local amenities, the facility also offers food & drink refreshments and shower facilities.
+Our new, state-of-the-art training facility in central Christchurch is the largest, highest (9m) and most realistic training venue in New Zealand.
+The vast facility can cater to large courses and offers realistic New Zealand rope access scenarios.
+Located close to local cafes and amenities.

-Heads Up only uses the very most experienced and qualified instructors in the country.
-All training courses are lead by IRATA level 3i’s and IRATA Assessors, giving candidates the best experience and knowledge about passing their assessment.
+Heads Up only uses the most experienced and qualified instructors in the country.
+All training courses are led by IRATA level 3i’s and IRATA Assessors, giving candidates the best experience and knowledge about passing their assessment.

-At Heads Up we offer free re-assessment and a whole week of free training if you manage to fail your first assessment.
+At Heads Up, we offer free re-assessment and a week of free training if you fail your first assessment.

-Our course price is set to a sustainable level.
-At Heads Up you will get the very best training and best value for money in the country.
-As they say, "you get what you pay for".
+Our course price of $2000 plus GST is set to a sustainable level.
+At Heads Up you will get the best training and value for money in the country.
+As they say, "You get what you pay for".

 WHY IRATA TRAINING?

 IRATA - (International Rope Access Trade Association) is the sole global trade association in the work-at-height sector; it has member companies on every continent.
-Industrial rope access has been developed by IRATA in the last 30 years to a point where it is the chosen means of access for much of the work in the offshore oil and gas industry as well as a range of projects in construction, civil engineering, the natural environment and much more.
+IRATA has developed industrial rope access in the last 30 years to a point where it is the chosen means of access for much of the work in the offshore oil and gas industry as well as a range of projects in construction, civil engineering, the natural environment and much more.
 Its success is based on thorough training and strict working guidelines that deliver an unrivalled safe working record year after year.
-The IRATA technician carries a card that is recognised and admired around the world for its importance and value; over 100,000 IRATA technicians have been registered in over fifty countries and in every continent.
+The IRATA technician carries a card recognised and admired worldwide for its importance and value; over 200,000 IRATA technicians have been registered in over fifty countries and every continent.
 The thorough, dedicated IRATA training programme delivers a skilled workforce that can reliably employ a proven work-at-height method.